 So why not start growing your food at home more naturally too?
 In this post, learn some of the ways you can grow your own food in a natural way without any chemicals.
 These natural ingredients and tips will provide a safer way to grow healthy food for your family right in your own backyard.

 Coffee grounds are great for the garden.
 They provide help with aeration and assist in drainage.

-There are many claims that coffee grounds helps to deter pests, but to date no scientific evidence is available to prove such claims.
+There are many claims that coffee grounds help to deter pests, but to date, no scientific evidence is available to prove such claims.
 My suggestion, use them as one of the natural ingredients to aerate the soil.

 If you are looking for high-yield plant growth, eggshells are one of the best natural ingredients you can place in your garden.